-- 88% of the portfolio companies have joined the Science Based Targets initiative (SBTi), and 63% have had their targets approved.
-These targets meet the reduction goals within the framework of the Paris Agreement - 88% of the portfolio companies have concrete goals for reducing indirect carbon emissions in their value chains (Scope 3)
+- 88% of the portfolio companies have science-based targets for reducing their carbon emissions (Scope 1-2).
+The Science Based Targets initiative (SBTi) framework is ued in all cases.
+An additional 12% of the portfolio companies have science-based targets that have not been validated by a third-party.
+These targets meet the reduction goals within the framework of the Paris Agreement. - 100% of the portfolio companies have concrete goals for reducing indirect carbon emissions in their value chains (Scope 3).